-The Ministry will continue the project of direct sale of government bonds to citizens during the second half of 2020, when the Ministry offers government bonds for subscription within the individual subscription periods, which will follow each other smoothly.
+The Ministry will continue the project of direct sale of government bonds to citizens during the second half of 2021, when the Ministry offers government bonds for subscription within the individual subscription periods, which will follow each other smoothly.
 The government bonds will be subscribed at the end of the subscription periods at quarterly specified intervals.
-The deadlines for individual subscription periods for the second half of 2020 are set from 15 June to 18 September, with the issue date of 1 October, when the Inflation-linked Government Bond of the Czech Republic, 2020-2026 IV, CPI% and Reinvestment Government Bond of the Czech Republic, 2020-2026 IV, FIX% are offered for sale, and another one starting from 21 September.
-The ministry plans to sell more types of government bonds during the subscription period, but the portfolio offered will depend on the situation on domestic bond market and on the demand from citizens.
+The deadlines for individual subscription periods for the second half of 2021 are set from 21 June to 17 September, with the issue date of 1 October, when the Inflation-linked Government Bond of the Czech Republic, 2021-2027 III, CPI% and Reinvestment Government Bond of the Czech Republic, 2021-2027 III, FIX% are offered for sale, and another one starting from 20 September.
+The offered portfolio will depend on the situation on domestic bond market and on the demand from citizens.

-All offered government bonds can be subscribed via electronic access to asset account management or through selected branches of contractual distributors, which are currently Československá obchodní banka, a. s. and Česká spořitelna, a.s.
+All offered government bonds can be subscribed via electronic access to asset account administration or through selected branches of contractual distributors, which are currently Československá obchodní banka, a. s. and Česká spořitelna, a.s.
 The goal of the Ministry is to continue the gradual electronization of the system of distribution and administration of government bonds for citizens, and therefore the functionality of electronic access is being expanded and improved.
-The first phase of development was launched on 15 June 2020 and its users now have the option, for example, to request a complaint about non-payment of yield or non-payment of nominal value or to generate and print gift certificates or commemorative certificates of the issue.
-At the same time, it is also possible to fill in a sworn statement directly in the electronic access environment.
-The launch of further phases will follow during the second half of the year.
+The possibility of remote identification and authentication was newly launched, where the establishment of internet access to the administration of the asset account and the subsequent purchase of the "Dluhopis Republiky" bonds can now be done in a fully electronic way without the need to visit the branch of contractual distributors.